e-choness/game-ranking-app/README.md

 ### Client

 Update `npm` to version 16.x and above, it's necessary for running the react template.

 Navigate to `game-ranking.cient` to run these commands.

+- `npm install`: install dependencies before running the front-end.
-- `npm run dev` to test out native web app.
+- `npm run dev`: test out native web app.

 ### Server

+Install .NET 6 and ASP.NET framework, they can be found in [Visual Studio Installer](https://visualstudio.microsoft.com/downloads/).

 Navigate to `game-ranking.Server` to run these commands.